On this page

 About

-The Okta telephony inline hook allows you to integrate your own custom code into several of Okta's flows that send SMS or Voice (CALL) messages.
-You can integrate this hook with enrollment, authentication, and recovery flows that involve the Phone authenticator.
-While the One-Time Passcode (OTP) is sent to the requester, Okta calls your external service to deliver the OTP, and your service can respond with commands that indicate success or failure in delivering the OTP.
+The Okta telephony inline hook allows you to integrate your own custom code into Okta flows that send SMS or voice call messages.
+You can integrate this hook with enrollment, authentication, and recovery flows that involve the phone authenticator.
+Okta uses your external provider to deliver the one-time passcode (OTP) to the Requester.
+The provider can respond with commands that indicate if the delivery was successful or not.

 You can have only one active telephony inline hook per org.